December 1, 2011

 The Disabled/Veterans Affirmative Action Plan may be reviewed by employees and applicants upon request.
 For further information or to make an appointment during regular business hours, contact OED (see above).

 Questions regarding the application of the various rules and regulations concerning equal employment opportunity, affirmative action, and non-discrimination should also be addressed to OED (see above).
-The university’s Title IX Coordinator and the university’s AgeDA Coordinator is Jody Shipper, Executive Director of the OED, University Park Campus, Los Angeles, California 90089.
+The university’s Title IX Coordinator is Kegan Allee; the university’s AgeDA Coordinator is the Director of the OED, University Park Campus, Los Angeles, California 90089.

 Office of Equity and Diversity (OED)